AJStacy/be-our-guest/README.md

 // our services when we created our service container instance const myClass = await services.get('MyClass');
 ```

+## Why Use an IoC Service Container?

+In modern front-end and back-end development applications are made up of many smaller modules.
+Often these smaller modules have dependency on other modules.
+Each of these modules may need a boot step to initialize it.
+Rather than have the module that has a dependency initialize that dependency itself, we initialize it externally and pass it into the module.
+By following this pattern we can initialize and manage all of our modules at a single level which greatly simplifies our architecture management.
+It also allows us to easily swap modules if our requirements change.

+A deep dive tutorial on IoC can be found here: [https://www.tutorialsteacher.com/ioc/introduction](https://www.tutorialsteacher.com/ioc/introduction)

+A service container gives our applications an easy way to register and initialize all of the modules and their dependencies.

 ### What about Automatic Dependency Injection?